Rajkummar Rao: Commercial resurgence (2024-present)

 The highest-grossing film of Rao's career came in the horror sequel Stree 2, in which he reprised his role as Vicky.
 He admitted that the film's substantial success gave his confidence a "much-needed" lift following a series of commercial failures.
 While acknowledging his comic timing, WION's Shomini Sen felt that Rao had been overshadowed by the performances of the supporting cast, but The Times of India's Abhishek Srivastava thought that he was in "top-form".
 Stree 2 emerged as the highest-grossing Hindi film of 2024 as well as the seventh highest-grossing Hindi film of all time, with a worldwide gross of over ₹8.75 billion.
 For his performance, he was nominated for the Best Actor award at Filmfare.
 In Vicky Vidya Ka Woh Wala Video, Rao and Triptii Dimri played newlyweds in 1997 searching for their missing sex tape.
 Citing it as one of his rare weak performances in a negative review of the film, Hindustan Times' Rishabh Suri believed that Rao had been constrained by poor-writing, though he appreciated his comic timing.
-Mint's Udita Jhunjhunwala analysed that Rao had begun to be typecast as "the small-town boy facing a harrowing situation".
+Mint's Udita Jhunjhunwala analysed that the actor had begun to be typecast as "the small-town boy facing a harrowing situation".
 Both Mr. & Mrs. Mahi and Vicky Vidya Ka Woh Wala Video underperformed commercially.

 In the fantasy film Bhool Chuk Maaf (2025), Rao played a man stuck in a time loop on his wedding day.
 The film faced several delays in its release due to the 2025 India–Pakistan conflict and problems between distributors.
 While dismissing the film and its writing, Sukanya Verma of Rediff.com lamented Rao's recurring career choices, dubbing him the "perennially exasperated small-town lad grappling with a rom-com crisis".
-However, India Today's Vineeta Kumar commended his comic timing but agreed that the direction felt "disjointed and undercooked".
 Against expectations, Bhool Chul Maaf emerged as a successful financial venture.
-Initially dissuaded from pursuing an action film due to the lack of compelling scripts, Rao was eventually drawn to Maalik.
+Initially dissuaded from pursuing an action film due to the lack of compelling scripts, Rao was eventually drawn to Maalik, feeling it offered far more than conventional action.
 To prepare for his role as the eponymous gangster, he underwent a physical transformation that required him to build muscle and grow out both his hair and beard.
 In a mixed review for The Hollywood Reporter India, Rahul Desai commended Rao as a "shapeless actor [who] manages to infuse details into the character that the writing cannot".
 It emerged as a box-office bomb.

-He will next star in the Netflix comedy film Toaster.
+The following year, Rao starred again as a small-town boy in the comedy Toaster (2026) for Netflix, which he also produced.
+Commenting on his career trajectory, Shreyas Pande of The Hindu observed that the actor once portrayed "familiar, everyday faces that were often ignored amidst the noise", but has since diversified his oeuvre into more mainstream roles, where he is no longer as revelatory and instead "just has a bunch of jokes up his sleeves".
+Rao will next star in the biopics Prahaar: The Untold Story of Ujjwal Nikam and DADA: The Sourav Ganguly Story.